ronmurphy/TheLongNights/docs/voxelworld-rpg-adaptation.md

 1. **CSS Not Loaded in Main Game**
    - [ ] Add `<link>` to modals.css in index.html
-   - [ ] OR import CSS in VoxelWorld.js
+   - [ ] OR import CSS in The Long Nights.js

 2. **Character Name Not Used**
    - [ ] Store character name somewhere (playerStats? save file?)